42-AI/bootcamp_python/day03/day03.md

 ## Helper

-For this day you will use the image provided at the root of this folder.
+For this day you will use the image provided at the root in the resources folder.

 ### Exercise 00 - NumPyCreator
 ### Exercise 01 - ImageProcessor